 Emirates International School, Jumeirah is a well-established, mixed EY-Y13 school established in 1991 by the Al Habtoor Group as a service to the community and is located in one of the more traditional residential areas of Dubai.
 Its younger, sister school Emirates International School Meadows, is by contrast, located in one of the newer and most diverse residential areas of the city.

-Emirates International School Jumeirah has been rated Good for the tenth year running in the 2018-19 KHDA inspection process.
-An abbreviated version of the inspection report can be found under the Inspection report tab.
-An update of this review will be completed once the full reports have been published.
+Emirates International School Jumeirah has received a Good rating in the 2022-23 KHDA inspection round.
+The report can be found under the Inspection Reports tab.
+An update of this review will take place in due course.

 The story so far...

 Emirates International School Jumeirah (EISJ), although it is actually located in Umm Suqeim 3, is one of the oldest international schools in Dubai, having celebrated its 30th Anniversary in 2021, and was the first to offer the IB Diploma programme.

 There has been relatively little recent feedback to WhichSchoolAdvisor.com from members of the EISJ community, and what there has been is not especially positive - something of a surprise given the improvements that appear to be taking place at the school.

 For more detailed feedback about our Survey and KHDA responses, check out the Buzz.